 The digital Portrait is a project that is front loaded as far as credit.
 This means you might not get all the way through but that does not penalize you.
 So you get most of the credit for completing the Sketch.
-If you do get completely, or even mostly, done you will get bonus credit at the end of the class.
+If you do get completely, or even mostly, done you will have case to celebrate.
 The intention is to reward trying to extend your reach and to succeed.

 Wouldn't it be interesting if five, ten or even 50 years from now you could look back at your current dreams.
 The intent of the Portrait is to build a digital image of you talking about what you believe about yourself and how you want to progress toward the future.
 That is an awesome task and not an easy one....but I want you to give it a try.